frederic-perez/AmE-dictionary/data/dictionary.md

 __chickenpox__ _n_ Also called varicella.
 An acute contagious disease, primarily of children, that is caused by the varicella-zoster virus and characterized by skin eruptions, slight fever, and malaise. _She got a case of chickenpox._
 __chicklit__ _A chicklit satire._
 __chided__ _v_ :six::hammer: (chiding) _Whe chided the Pentagon._
-__chilblain__ _n_ :two: (chilblains) An inflammation followed by itchy irritation on the hands, feet, or ears, resulting from exposure to moist cold. :es: sabañones
+__chilblain__ _n_ :three: (chilblains) An inflammation followed by itchy irritation on the hands, feet, or ears, resulting from exposure to moist cold. :es: sabañones
 __childbirth__
 __chillingly__ _His prediction of mass murder of Tutsis proved chillingly accurate._
 __chiming__ :two::hammer: